Configure NetScaler CPX

 Specify the required values, and select the configuration source.
 You can also type the commands you want to run.

-Select the NetScaler CPX instance(s) on which you want to run the configuration and click Next.
+Select one or more NetScaler CPX instances on which you want to run the configuration and click Next.

 Specify the execution settings and click Finish to run the commands on the NetScaler CPX instance.
-If you want to save the configuration and run it at a later time, click Save and Exit.
+If you want to save the configuration and run it later, click Save and Exit.

-Configuring Log Streaming on a NetScaler CPX Instance
+Configure log Streaming on a NetScaler CPX instance

 To configure log streaming on a NetScaler CPX instance, you must first enable the AppFlow feature and the ulfd daemon on the NetScaler CPX instance.
-When you enable the ulfd daemon, you must specify the IP address of NetScaler MAS where you want to monitor the real-time and historical reports.
-You must then configure an AppFlow collector, action, policy, and bind the AppFlow policy globally.
+After you enable the ulfd daemon, you must specify the IP address of NetScaler MAS where you want to monitor the real-time and historical reports.
+Then, configure an AppFlow collector, action, policy, and bind the AppFlow policy globally.

 The ulfd daemon sends all the flow records to NetScaler MAS in a single unified logging format.